TheMonDon/DBM_RawData/LARGE_Ticket_System/README.md

 # Advanced Ticket System
 Credits:
-Ticket Log: Blue Label#0001
+Ticket Log Idea: Blue Label#0001

+Created By: TheMonDon#1721

 # Description
 This is a large/advaned ticket system which is in its beta phases.
 I believe everything is working but I am not 100% sure.
-Please report any problems to me on discord.
+Please report any problems to me on discord: TheMonDon#1721

 # What is ...?
-TBD
+Description coming soon...

 # How do I enable it?
-TBA
+Description coming soon...

 # If you have any suggestions or things to change, let me know!

 Note: Requires DBM Beta and [Mods](https://github.com/Discord-Bot-Maker-Mods/DBM-Mods/tree/master).

 # Known Bugs
-TBD
+No known bugs currently.

 # Versioning
 **1.0.0**